Connect with others who understand.

 4. You Experience Difficult Side Effects

 Side effects are a reality with most drugs, including migraine medications.
 While some side effects are minor, others can make it difficult to keep taking a drug.
-One major concern for people taking migraine medications is the risk of medication overuse headaches (MOH) — also called rebound headaches.
-These can happen if you take a headache medication too frequently and it causes more headaches.
+One major concern for people taking migraine medications is the risk of medication overuse headaches (MOH), also known as rebound headaches.
+MOH can occur if you take a headache medication too frequently and it causes more headaches.
 Both OTC and prescription medications for migraine can lead to MOH if taken too often.

 For some people, certain side effects are unbearable and can make them want to change medications.
-One MyMigraineTeam member shared their experience: “I took migraine medication for a year, but I switched to a different one because I had too many side effects on the first one.
+One MyMigraineTeam member shared their experience: “I took migraine medication for a year, but I switched to a different one because I had too many side effects.
 I was on the latter drug for two years.
 It worked much better for me.”

-Some side effects can be resolved by changing the route of administration or the method of taking a medication.
+Some side effects can be resolved by changing the way you take medication.
 For example, people who don’t respond well to drugs swallowed as pills might switch to a medication administered as a nasal spray.
-As one team member reported, “Nasal spray works best as far as they go for me because my stomach goes nuts. …The pills don’t absorb well with my gastroparesis [a stomach condition that prevents proper stomach emptying].”
+As one team member reported, “Nasal spray works best for me because my stomach goes nuts. …The pills don’t absorb well.”

-If your migraine medication causes side effects that are too difficult to live with, talk to your health care provider about trying a different treatment.
+If your migraine medication causes side effects that are too difficult to live with, talk to your healthcare provider about trying a different treatment.
 They can review the possible side effects of new treatments.
-Importantly, some medications used to treat migraine can cause more severe side effects, such as a higher risk of heart attack or damage to the intestines.
+Importantly, some medications used to treat migraine can cause more severe side effects, such as heart attack or damage to the intestines.
 If you experience any sudden symptoms of major health events, stop using the drug and seek medical attention immediately.

 5. You Have Specific Treatment Preferences or Risk Factors

 Other people may want to avoid migraine medications altogether.
-If this is the case for you, ask your doctor about neuromodulation devices that treat migraine pain.
-These devices help provide relief by changing how your brain receives pain signals.
+If this is the case for you, ask your doctor about neuromodulation devices (tools that adjust brain signals) that treat migraine pain.
+These devices can help provide relief by changing how your brain receives pain signals.

-Your neurology provider may also recommend lifestyle changes like increasing physical activity and other changes recommended by the American Migraine Foundation.
+Your neurology provider may also suggest lifestyle changes, such as increasing physical activity, as recommended by the American Migraine Foundation.
 By taking active steps to avoid migraine triggers, you can work to reduce migraine attacks and live a healthier, more fulfilling life.

 Talk With Others Who Understand

 Have you had to switch treatments for migraine?
-What was your experience like and what advice would you offer others?
+What was your experience like?
+What advice would you offer others?
 Share your experience in the comments below or on your Activities page.

 A MyMigraineTeam Member